Cold-shooting Terps come up short vs. Hokies in Big Ten/ACC Challenge

-Scott’s miss followed Hakim Hart’s from deep on the previous trip, and the home crowd started making for the exits.
-Boos could be heard as Maryland players and coaches left the court.

-The Terps led by seven points with 11:58 remaining before crumbling down the stretch and falling to 5-3.
-The Hokies improved to 6-2.
+The home crowd, once an enthusiastic bunch, headed toward the exits, and Maryland’s players and coaches left the court to scattered boos.
+The Terps (5-3) had led by seven with less than 12 minutes remaining before crumbling down the stretch.

+“We’re all frustrated,” Turgeon said after a second straight loss, “because our standard here is high at Maryland.
+And the expectations were high coming into this season.”

-Maryland center Qudus Wahab was a force early, finishing with 18 points.
-But foul trouble kept him out much of the second half and the Terps struggled to find offense outside the paint.
+Maryland center Qudus Wahab was an offensive force early and finished with a game-high 18 points.
+But foul trouble kept him out for much of the second half, and the Terps struggled to find production outside the paint.
 The Terps only attempted five shots from beyond the arc in the second half and, on the two occasions they most needed a three, came up empty.

-The Hokies, who ended their two-game losing streak, were 9 of 20 from deep, with four of those makes coming after the Terps had taken that seven-point lead.
-The Hokies’ Nahiem Alleyne made a three with 5:54 remaining, giving the visitors a lead they would not relinquish the rest of the way.
+The Hokies, who ended a two-game losing streak, made 9 of 20 tries from deep, with four of those makes coming after the Terps had taken that seven-point lead.
+The Hokies’ Nahiem Alleyne made a three with 5:54 remaining, giving the visitors a lead they would not relinquish.
+Virginia Tech only shot 38.3 percent, but the disparity from deep was “hard to overcome,” Turgeon said.

-A pair of free throws from Hart cut Virginia Tech’s lead to 59-56 with 1:51 remaining.
-But Eric Ayala and Julian Reese each missed layups on the next possession.
-Reese fouled, sending Keve Aluma to the free throw line for a one-and-one.
+A pair of free throws from Hart cut Virginia Tech’s lead to 59-56 with 1:53 remaining.
+But after a steal, Eric Ayala and Julian Reese each missed a layup on the next possession.
+Reese then fouled, sending Keve Aluma to the free throw line for a one-and-one.
 Aluma missed his first attempt, and Scott grabbed the rebound and made a short jumper to trim the deficit to 59-58 with under a minute to go.
-But Justyn Mutts’s layup gave the Hokies a three-point lead.
-The Terps needed a tying shot that never came.
+But Justyn Mutts’s layup gave the Hokies a three-point lead, leaving the Terps needing a tying shot that never came.

+“We just talk to the guys about sticking together,” Turgeon said.
+“We’ve got to figure out a way.”

 Here’s what you need to know from Maryland’s loss: